Zipcar

 On March 14, 2013, Avis Budget Group acquired Zipcar for approximately million.
 Scott Griffith, who had run the company for the previous decade, resigned the day after the acquisition closed and passed the reins to a new company president, Mark Norman.
 In early 2014, Kaye Ceille took over as Zipcar's North American president.
 In the summer of 2016, Ceille became a managing director of Avis Budget Group International and in 2017, Tracey Zhen was appointed as president.
 Angelo Adams was announced as the head of Zipcar in 2022.

-In September 2016, Zipcar announced that it had 1 million members across 500 cities in nine countries, and offers nearly 10,000 vehicles.
+In September 2016, Zipcar announced that it had 1 million members across 500 cities in nine countries, with nearly 10,000 vehicles.
 Members can instantly join and reserve vehicles via Zipcar's Android or iPhone mobile app or online and, once approved, immediately book Zipcars up to a year in advance.
 Zipcar members have 24/7 on-demand access to the cars by enabling Bluetooth on their Zipcar mobile app or, if needed, an access card which unlocks the door; the keys are already located inside.
 Members can also use Zipcar's app to search, book and locate a Zipcar by honking its horn, extend, end and cancel a reservation.